intershop/intershop-pwa/docs/project-structure.md

 ## Modules

 As [Angular Modules](https://angular.io/guide/ngmodules) are a rather advanced topic, beginning with the restructured project folder format, we want to give certain guidelines for which modules exist and where components are declared.
-The Angular Modules are mainly used to feed the Angular Dependency Injection and with that Component Factories that populate the Templates.
-It has little to do with the Bundling of lazy-loaded modules when a production-ready Ahead-of-Time build is executed.
+The Angular modules are mainly used to feed the Angular dependency injection and with that component factories that populate the templates.
+It has little to do with the bundling of lazy-loaded modules when a production-ready Ahead-of-Time build is executed.

 As a general rule of thumb, modules should mainly aggregate deeper lying artifacts.
 Only some exceptions are allowed.

 ### Extending Modules

-As a developer **extending and customizing** the functionalities of the PWA, you should only consider modifying/adding to the following Modules:
+As a developer who **extends and customizes** the functionality of the PWA, you should only consider modifying/adding to the following modules:

 - `src/app/pages/app.routing.module` - for registering new globally available routes
 - `src/app/core/core.module` and `configuration.module` - for registering core functionality (if the third party library documentation asks to add a `SomeModule.forRoot()`, this is the place)
-- `src/app/shell/shell.module` - for declaring and exporting components that should be available on the Application Shell and also on the remaining parts of the application, do not overuse
+- `src/app/shell/shell.module` - for declaring and exporting components that should be available on the application shell and also on the remaining parts of the application, do not overuse
 - `src/app/shared/shared.module` - for declaring and exporting components that are used on more than one page, but not in the application shell
 - `src/app/pages/<name>/<name>-page.module` - for declaring components that are used only on this page

-As a developer developing **new functionalities** for the PWA, you also have to deal with the following modules:
+As a developer who develops **new functionalities** for the PWA, you also have to deal with the following modules:

 - `src/app/core/X.module` - configuration for the main application organized in various modules
-- `src/app/utils/<util>.module` - utility modules like CMS which is supplying shared components and uses shared.module
+- `src/app/utils/<util>.module` - utility modules like a CMS which supplies shared components and uses shared.module
-- `src/app/shared/<name>/<name>.module` - utility modules aggregating functionality exported with shared.module
+- `src/app/shared/<name>/<name>.module` - utility modules which aggregate functionality exported with shared.module
-- `src/app/core/store/**/<name>-store.module` - ngrx specific modules which should only be extended when adding B2C functionality, current stores should not be extended, it is better to add additional store modules for custom functionalities.
+- `src/app/core/store/**/<name>-store.module` - ngrx specific modules which should only be extended when adding B2C functionality.
+Current stores should not be extended, it is better to add additional store modules for custom functionalities.

-As a developer adding **new stand-alone features**:
+As a developer who adds **new stand-alone features**:

 - `src/app/extensions/<name>/<name>.module` - aggregated collection of components used for this extension, including the ngrx store
 - `src/app/extensions/<name>/exports/<name>-exports.module` - aggregation of lazy components which lazily load the extension module